-- 6. To acquire knowledge in human resource management and roles of a HR manager. - 7.
-To gain knowledge on HR analytics using Microsoft Excel. - 8.
-To know the areas of HR planning, Selection, Recruitment, job analysis and its interrelations. - 9.
-To understand the concepts and practical implications of training methods and career planning. - 10.
-To identify about the compensation plans in the industry. - 11.
+- 1. To acquire knowledge in human resource management and roles of a HR manager. - 2.
+To gain knowledge on HR analytics using Microsoft Excel. - 3.
+To know the areas of HR planning, Selection, Recruitment, job analysis and its interrelations. - 4.
+To understand the concepts and practical implications of training methods and career planning. - 5.
+To identify about the compensation plans in the industry. - 6.
 To be familiar with the practical problems in HR using case study.

-- 6. Assess the job analysis for a profile and understand its linkage with HR planning - 7.
-Evaluate the training needs and draft a training programme. - 8.
-Understand the compensation and reward system applicable to the industry based and understand its linkage with performance management - 9.
-Understand and apply the appropriate employee relations measures. - 10.
-Understand the problems in HR using case study.
+- 1. Assess the job analysis for a profile and understand its linkage with HR planning - 2.
+Evaluate the training needs and draft a training programme. - 3.
+Understand the compensation and reward system applicable to the industry based and understand its linkage with performance management - 4.
+Understand and apply the appropriate employee relations measures. - 5.
+Understand the problems in HR using case study. - 6.
+Know the areas of HR planning, Selection, Recruitment, job analysis and its interrelations.